 Both the written and oral components must be evaluated as passing in order for the student to pass the major comprehensive examination.

 The second field examination is a written comprehensive examination conducted in the same manner as the major field examination, but taking six hours.
-The exam is scheduled when the minor field committee has concluded that the student is satisfactorily prepared to teach on the undergraduate level in the field.
+Passing the exam signals that the minor field committee has concluded that the student is satisfactorily prepared to teach on the undergraduate level in the field.
 Exam committees are composed in the same fashion as for the major field.

 Admission to Candidacy and Degree Applications

-A student expecting to complete degree requirements at the end of a particular semester or summer session must file a Degree Application Request through MyUAlbany during the final registration semester.
+A student expecting to complete degree requirements at the end of a particular semester or summer session must file a Degree Application Request through MyUAlbany during that semester/session.